 How Long to Cook the Sauce?

-I give a cooking range of 30 minutes to 90 minutes (1 1/2 hour).
+I give a cooking range of 30 minutes to 90 minutes (1 1/2 hours).
 Shorter cooking times will yield a thinner sauce with a fresher tomato flavor; longer cooking times will thicken your sauce and give it a cooked flavor.
-Watch your sauce as it simmers and stop cooking when it reaches a consistency and a flavor that you like.
+Watch your sauce as it simmers and stop cooking when it reaches a consistency and flavor you like.

 If you've never made tomato sauce from fresh tomatoes before, this is a good place to start.
 The amount isn't overwhelming, but you'll make enough to justify the afternoon.
 It's also a small enough amount that you can freeze the whole batch if you don't feel like canning it.